 Opening Hours for the Real Alcazar in Seville

 The Real Alcazar opens daily at 9:30 and closes at 17:00 from October to March and 19:00 from April to September.

-Tickets for the Real Alcazar
+Tickets to Visit the Real Alcazar in Seville

 General admission to the Real Alcazar is €14.50.
 Students 14 to 30 and seniors over 65 pay €6.
 Admission is free for children 13 years old or younger and the last hour for all on Monday.
 The Royal Apartments adds €5.50 per person — no discounts, even for children.

-Buying advance admission tickets online cost only €1 more and is almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
+Buying advance admission tickets online costs only €1 more and is almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
 At times tickets are not sold onsite at all.
 A wide variety of guided tours are also available.

 See Buying Tickets for the Real Alcazar for more details and options.

 The Real Alcazar is across the Plaza Triunfo from the magnificent Gothic Seville Cathedral.
 Veer slightly to the right when walking from the church.
 The entrance is via the Lion’s Gate (Puerta del Léon) — a red wall with a lion above the gate.
 Traditionally, the slow-moving queue to buy tickets was here at the right from where those waiting in the line could observe visitors with time-slot reservation tickets simply strolling in at the given hour.
 If tickets are sold onsite at all, it is currently usually from el Patio de Banderas — the plaza used when exiting the complex.